sanzi0/CppPrimer/Chapter 2/Section 2.6/README.md

 ### [Exercise 2.40](/Chapter%202/Section%202.6/Sales_data.h)
 #### Write your own version of the `Sales_data` class.
-Note: `Sales_data.h` is our own version of the original, more elaborated `Sales_item.h` provided by the authors.
+Note: The book wants you to write the `Sales_data` class within the `main` function of your program at this moment.
+They'll talk about actually creating your header files after the end of the next section of exercises. `Sales_data.h` will be our own version of the original, more elaborated `Sales_item.h` provided by the authors.
 <br/>
 <br/>